moteus/lua-lzmq-zmq/README.md

 * `lua-zmq` in some cases returns second `nil` value (e.g. `zmq.zmq_msg_t.init()` returns new message and `nil` as second value, `socket:setopt()` returns `true` and `nil` as second value). `lzmq-zmq` returns only one value.

+### Context
+* `lua-zmq` do not close sockets when terminate context but just hang-up forever when try do it and there exists alive sockets. `lzmq-zmq` closes all opend sockets before terminate context.

 ### Socket
 * Library provide set/get function for all option even it read or write only.
 If option can not be set/get then function returns EINVAL error.